Animals deserve more protection than they have today. By becoming involved in this movement, you can make a huge difference in their lives.

 Humane Methods of Livestock Slaughter Act

-The Humane Methods of Livestock Slaughter Act mandates the “proper treatment and humane handling” of food animals when they are slaughtered.
-One of this act's most glaring omissions is the exclusion of birds, including chickens.
+The Humane Methods of Slaughter Act mandates the “proper treatment and humane handling” of animals raised for food when they are slaughtered.
+One of this Act's most glaring omissions is the exclusion of birds, including chickens.
 The National Chicken Council (NCC) estimated that in 2018 alone, over 9 billion broiler chickens were killed in the US.
 This does not include turkeys, ducks, or spent laying hens, who are killed after their bodies no longer produce high volumes of eggs.

 This massive exemption represents the glaring lack of farmed animal protection, and it allows for exploitative processes like live-shackle slaughter to take place in chicken slaughterhouses across the nation.
 This popular killing method requires chickens to be hung upside down with their legs clamped into metal stirrups, which often breaks their delicate bones.
 Chickens are then passed through an electrified bath designed to stun birds before their throats are slit and their bodies are thrown into boiling water meant to de-feather them.
 Live-shackle slaughter is notorious for the number of birds—half a million each year—who are not rendered unconscious by the electrified bath, thus remaining awake and aware for the duration of the process.